And when you do, you want to be able to know that you are financially secure. So, how much super is enough to be able to

 What is the average superannuation balance at retirement?

-According to the Australian Bureau of Statistics (ABS), during the years of 2015 and 2016, the mean superannuation balance at, or approaching preservation age (55-64 years) is $310,145 for men and $196,409 for women.
-The table below displays the ABS’ mean superannuation balances for all age groups and genders in 2015-16:
+According to the Australian Bureau of Statistics (ABS), during the years of 2015 and 2016, the mean superannuation balance for people aged 55-64 was $310,145 for men and $196,409 for women.
+The table below displays the ABS’s mean superannuation balances for all age groups and genders in 2015-16:

 |Superannuation balance by age group (years)||Males ($)||Females ($)|